tdanzey/Ravine-Rumble/README.md

 # Ravine-Rumble
-Repository to develop and build out functionality for a fantasy football website.
+Repository to develop and build out functionality for our fantasy football website.